karol-dubas/MultithreadingCSharp/README.md

 ```

 There is no continuation in these methods, so to keep amount of generated code to a minimum, we can skip `async` & `await`.
-If the caller has the opportunity to await `Task`, then is should do so.
+If the caller has the opportunity to await `Task`, then it should do so.
 Asynchronous operation should be awaited at the top level.
 It also reduces potential errors.

 ```cs
 private async Task<string> Method1()